astronomer/docs/astro/automation-authentication.md

 When you create an API token or key for your environment, keep the following best practices in mind:

 - Always give your API token or key the minimum permissions required to perform an action.
 This improves control and security over your Astro components.
-For example, instead of creating an Organization API token to automate actions in two separate Workspaces, create two separate Workspace API tokens for each Workspace.
+For example, instead of creating an Organization API token to automate actions across two  Workspaces, create a separate Workspace API token for each Workspace.

 - Always set an expiration date for your API tokens.
 - Always [rotate your API tokens](workspace-api-tokens.md#rotate-a-workspace-api-token) for enhanced security.